mrsquig/curling_timer/README.md

 ```
 python app.py
 ```

+The host IP of the backend server can be specified with the `--host` flag, and the port with the `--port` flag.
+The defaults are `127.0.0.1` and `5000`.

 If the server is not running, it will be started at run-time.
 The front-end has the following key bindings:
 |Key|Action|